 COBRA allows employees and their dependents to retain their job-based health insurance benefits and provider networks for a limited time following certain qualifying life events that impact their coverage eligibility.
 This can be especially beneficial for those in the midst of treatment for a health condition or injury.

-For instance, as an individual employee, qualifying events include losing coverage due to1:
+As an individual employee, qualifying events include losing coverage due to: